 The point here is that lethal drugs were prescribed for these patients on the basis that they had less than six months to live.
-Every doctor has been faced with the question: ‘how long have I got?’
+Every doctor has been faced with the question: how long have I got?
 The answer is only a best guess.
 But prognosis is an important factor in any decision to 'end it all'.
 Yet it is a fallible tool.
 It was described in 2013 by Professor Sir Mike Richards, National Clinical Director for Cancer and End-of-Life Care, as 'fraught with difficulty'.
 I myself had referred to me 25 years ago a man whom three doctors had given three months to live.
 He is alive and well today.
-Yet the 'assisted dying' bills that have been put before parliament in the past few years treat prognosis as if it is a scientific tool.
+Yet the Assisted Dying bills that have been put before Parliament in the past few years treat prognosis as if it is a scientific tool.
 It isn't, and we need to recognise that.

-What if we had The Netherlands’ 2001 legislation, which also permits physician-administered euthanasia – where the doctor injects lethal drugs (coma-inducing drugs plus a paralysing agent to cause death by asphyxia)?
+What if we had The Netherlands’ 2001 legislation, which also permits physician-administered euthanasia – where the doctor injects lethal drugs (coma inducing drugs plus a paralysing agent to cause death by asphyxia)?
 The death rate there has followed a similar profile to Oregon's – level or modestly rising at first, then turning sharply upwards later.
 Last year 1 in 26 of all deaths in The Netherlands was through either physician-assisted suicide or physician-assisted euthanasia – that equates to just under 20,000 deaths annually in England and Wales alone.

 And then there is the legislative drift that the Dutch official reports reveal.
 Increasing numbers of people are having euthanasia because of psychiatric illness (56 cases last year) or dementia (109 cases last year).
 In 2015 doctors agreed to administer euthanasia to a woman in her 20s suffering from post-traumatic stress disorder and ‘therapy resistant’ anorexia nervosa.
-Some Dutch campaigners want suicide drugs to be available to people who are not ill but just 'tired of life'; recent press reports suggest that such a bill is to be put before the Dutch parliament.
-It is doubtful that Dutch legislators foresaw this when they enacted Holland's Termination of Life on Request and Assisted Suicide Act in 2001 – an honest title that avoids euphemisms like ‘assisted dying’, which are used to cloak the realities here.
+Some Dutch campaigners want suicide drugs to be available to people who are not ill but just 'tired of life'; recent press reports suggest that such a bill is to be put before the Dutch Parliament.
+It is doubtful that Dutch legislators foresaw this when they enacted Holland's Termination of Life on Request and Assisted Suicide Act in 2001 – an honest title that avoids euphemisms like ‘assisted dying’, that are used to cloak the realities here.

 And what if we had Belgium’s euthanasia law?
 Official reports there also show steep increases in deaths from euthanasia and ever more reasons – including depression, impending sight loss, botched transgender surgery and a variety of chronic disorders – reported as the rationale for euthanasia.